What's in your night sky tonight? Open our interactive sky chart to create a custom map the night sky for your location at any date and time!

 How Do I Use the Interactive Sky Chart to Explore the Night Sky?

-Chart the stars and planets visible to the unaided eye from any location, at any time of day or night, on any date between the years 1600 to 2400.
-Simply enter your location, either via zip code, city, or latitude/longitude, and find out what's up in your sky tonight!
+The interactive sky chart offers a lot in the way of customizing what you want to see.
+Chart the stars and planets visible to the unaided eye from any location, at any time of day or night, on any date between the years 1600 to 2400 by entering your location, either via zip code, city, or latitude/longitude.
 Change the horizon view by dragging the green square on the full-sky chart.

 Customize your map to show (or not show) constellation lines, names, and boundaries, deep-sky objects, star and planet names, and more.
 We also now offer the option to turn off the Sun, in order to show which stars are up during the daytime.
 The chart is mobile-friendly, so take it with you when you head outside.
 There's also an option to print a black-on-white version of the all-sky chart — just use the printer icon at top right.